 Stormwater Swales (JOALS), Individual Spreaders and Outlets

-Certification s by a suitably qualified and Registered Engineer shall be provided to Council with the section 224(c) application confirming that the swales (as relevant) within the JOAL, individual stormwater spreaders on the residential lots and outlets for the stages have been constructed.
+Certification by a suitably qualified and Registered Engineer must be provided to Council with the section 224(c) application confirming that the swales (as relevant) within the JOAL, individual stormwater spreaders on the residential lots and outlets for the stages have been constructed.

-JOALS
+Vehicle Accessways (JOALS)

-The consent holder must design and construct a vehicle accessway (JOAL) to serve the Lot(s) as required for the stage in accordance with the approved plans within Schedule 2.
+The Consent Holder must design and construct a vehicle accessway (JOAL) to serve the Lot(s) as required for the stage in accordance with the approved plans within Schedule 2.
 Certification from a suitably qualified and experienced surveyor or engineering professional that works have been satisfactorily undertaken must be provided when applying for a certificate under section 224(c) of the RMA.

 JOAL Naming